animalfunfacts.net - The Animal Encyclopedia for Kids

 Hedges Are Divided Into Three Sections

-The hedge offers three zones as living environments: fringe, shell and core.
+The hedge offers three zones as living environments: fringe, mantle and core.
 Yet, the animals in the hedge cannot be strictly attributed to one zone or another.
 For instance they use one zone for breeding and another one to gather food – or even leave the hedge occasionally.
-You can find the following animals in the proximity of hedges:

 1. Fringe Zone